AI Infrastructure

 ollama run nemotron-mini "Summarize the key risks in a Series B term sheet"

 Quantization compresses model weights from 16-bit floating point down to 4-bit, 5-bit, or 8-bit integers.
 You’re trading numerical precision for smaller memory footprint and faster inference.
 The question every CTO asks: does it matter in practice?
+The answer depends on the workload, but for most executive agent workflows the answer is “not meaningfully.”

 Here’s what I measured across 200 prompts on Llama 3.1 70B, scoring with a rubric covering accuracy, coherence, and completeness: